Gigi Hadid Gives Millennial Pink a Style Upgrade With These Shiny Boots

 Gigi Hadid has made it abundantly clear that millennial pink is her go-to color, but the supermodel decided to give it a chic style upgrade for a day out in New York yesterday.
-She gave the soft hue a more elegant feel by pairing it with a dark, almost entirely black look and we’re copy it ASAP.
+She gave the soft hue a more elegant feel by pairing it with a dark, almost entirely black look, and we’ll copy it ASAP.

 The star wore a navy sweatshirt with “Time to Dance” written across it in a blush shade, loose black pants and a statement pink jacket layered on top.
 To elevate her outfit, while keeping her overall look casual, Hadid opted for an eye-catching pair of lace-up combat boots similar to the Jeffrey Campbell ones we found, below.
 Both shoes boast a high-shine leather exterior, making it an effortless way to step up any look without being over the top.